metno/weatherapi-docs/docs/doc/locationforecast/HowTO.md

 For more information about the meteorological content of the service, please go [here](datamodel.md)

+# Important notes for client code
+* Some parameters are not available for every geographic area, so please make sure your client can handle that.
+* In rare cases, a parameter drops out due to an operational issue.
+Make sure to have error logic to handle missing parameters, for one single time but also for the case when the parameter is missing from the entire timeseries.

 # Reminder
 Also, please remember to follow our mailinglist about updates to the service.
 Subscribe by sending an email to <api-users-request@lists.met.no> with the word "subscribe" in the subject line.